 What is cash flow?

-It's one of the most popular rental property ROI calculations.
+Cash flow is one of the most popular rental property ROI calculations.

-Cash Flow = total income - total expenses
+Cash Flow= total income - total expenses

 For buy-and-hold investors, cash flow is king.